Skip to main content

 • For Kubernetes we recommend using a dual-region Kubernetes setup with the Camunda Helm chart installed in two Kubernetes clusters.

 Connectors DeploymentConnectors can be deployed in a dual-region setup, but attention to idempotency is required to avoid event duplication.
-In a dual-region setup, you'll have two connector deployments and using message idempotency is of importance to not duplicate events.
+In a dual-region setup, you'll have two connector deployments, so using message idempotency is critical.

 ConnectorsIf you are running Connectors and have a process with an inbound connector deployed in a dual-region setup, consider the following:

-• when you want to delete the process deployment, delete it via Operate (not zbctl), otherwise the inbound connector won't deregister.
+• when you want to delete the process deployment, delete it via Operate, otherwise the inbound connector won't deregister.

 • if you have multiple Operate instances running, then perform the delete operation in both instances.
 This is a known limitation.